adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 ### Listening for Events

-You can listen for events on the subscription using the `onMessage` method and receives a callback function.
+You can listen for events on the subscription using the `onMessage` method that receives a callback function.
 You can call the `onMessage` method multiple times to add different callbacks.

 ```ts
 subscription.onMessage((data) => {